 General Description of Student Activities

-Students will also have the opportunity to participate in clinical appointments both in the clinic and during community visits, develop new programming, track outcomes and present to medical professionals and community organizations.
+Students will also have the opportunity, among other things, to participate in clinical appointments both in the clinic and during community visits, develop new programming through the CCC, track outcomes and present to medical professionals and community organizations.
 Examples of student clinical experiences include participating in home visits with parents with disabilities, seating and mobility evaluations (clinic/work/home), and Paraquad’s Health and Wellness Program (accessible gym).

-Students will need to have their own transportation to be able to transition between 4444 Forest Park Ave. and Paraquad’s Health and Wellness Center at 5200 Berthold Ave. and to attend community visits.
+Students will need to arrange their own transportation to be able to transition between 4444 Forest Park Ave. and Paraquad’s Health and Wellness Center at 5200 Berthold Ave. and to attend community visits.

 Examples of Projects